 What to Expect at Our Laxative Abuse Treatment

 The type of treatment that an individual who is abusing laxatives will need will be dependent on a few factors; specifically, the following:

-Similar to treating other eating disorders like anorexia and bulimia, those who require laxative abuse treatment in Los Angeles can participate in inpatient programming, partial hospitalization programming, and outpatient programming.
+Similar to treating other eating disorders like anorexia and bulimia, those who require laxative abuse treatment can participate in inpatient programming, partial hospitalization programming, and outpatient programming.